• Skip to primary navigation

 And so, here we are!

-These maple pumpkin spice muffins are rich, dense, moist muffins, that aren't too sweet.
-They have the perfect balance of warm spices and pumpkin flavor.
+This pumpkin spice muffins recipe makes rich, dense, moist muffins, that aren't too sweet.

 I’ve always loved using fruit (well - in this case - gourd!) in my delicious muffin recipes, as you may have noticed from such recipes as my: